• Skip to main content

 5. Cover the dough ball with a towel and set aside to rise in a warm place.
 The rising time will depend on the type of yeast, the sweetener used, and the temperature.
 To speed up the process, you can proof the dough in a warm oven (at 85 °F (30 °C)).

-We've noticed that a honey-based dough tends to rise much slower than a sugar-based dough.
+We've noticed that a honey-based dough tends to rise more slowly than a sugar-based dough.
 Check occasionally to see if the volume is rising (it needs to double in size).

-For a sugar-based dough, proof for 1-1.5 hours, and for a honey-based dough, increase the proofing time to 2.5-3 hours.
+For a honey-based dough, the proofing time is around 2-2.5 hours.

 A ball of dough in a steel bowl.